Grading System and Grade Appeal

 You may take courses pass/fail.
 For all credit courses the deadlines for requesting pass/fail vary.
 To change the grade mode of an individual class, follow the instructions detailed under Grade Mode (Letter Grade or Pass/Fail).
-Be sure you have checked with your department, school, or college to ensure that credit will be granted to you for courses taken pass/fail.
+Be sure you have checked with your academic advisor to ensure that credit will be granted to you for courses taken pass/fail.

 Grade disputes between students and individual faculty member are usually resolved in conversation between the student and faculty member.
 In those rare instances when a resolution cannot be reached, an appeals process provides a hearing for both student and faculty member.